sarkarsrijon/sarkarsrijon.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Presented and performed in front of an audience of 800 people for the first time for Emory Diwali!
+Danced and presented in front of an 800-people crowd for the first time at Emory Diwali!